ElGavaOriginal/lleva-tilde/README.md

 ## Optional Claude Deep-Dive

-After evaluating a word, the applicationprovides an optional Deep Dive that launches a structured prompt in Claude for additional linguistic context, examples, and further research.
+After evaluating a word, the application provides an optional **Deep Dive** that launches a structured prompt in Claude for additional linguistic context, examples, and further research.

-Claude is not specifically used to determine whether a word requires an accent mark.
+Claude is **not specifically used to determine whether a word requires an accent mark**.
 The accent placement decision is made by the application's own dictionary, Trie lookup, and rule-based logic.

 ## Technologies
-• Java
+- Java
-• Android Studio
+- Android Studio
-• Android SDK
+- Android SDK
-• Gradle
+- Gradle
-• JSON
+- JSON
-• Trie data structure
+- Trie data structure
-• Speech-to-text
+- Speech-to-text
-• Rule-baed linguistic analysis
+- Rule-baed linguistic analysis

 ## Project Structure